 Metronomes are a great practice tool when it comes to reciting pieces ¦ source: Visualhunt – EliezerPedroso

 Using a metronome while you practice your own pieces will not only help you to stay in-time, but it will also prevent you from rushing or drawing out notes too much.

 Keeping a pencil in your violin case is recommended for marking parts in orchestral rehearsals, however, it’s also a good idea to have one to hand during your practice sessions, too.
 In fact, a pencil is an important piece of equipment for playing the violin.

 When you play a piece for the first time, there will be certain parts of the music that you miss.
 For example, if you’re sight-reading a particularly technical piece, you may be concentrating so hard on playing the correct notes that you fail to notice a change in dynamic.

-Violin teachers almost always use a pencil to mark pieces during music instruction to remind players of what they should try to do during their individual practice.
+Violin teachers near me almost always use a pencil to mark pieces during music instruction to remind players of what they should try to do during their individual practice.